 What days and times are you available?

-I generally have availability to schedule appointments every day of the week, usually between 10:00am and 8:30pm (with the exception of every other Friday and Saturday).
+I generally have availability to schedule appointments Monday through Friday, some time between 10:00am and 8:30pm (with the exception of every other Friday).

 Do you accept insurance?